Request Free Consultation.

 Whiplash is one of the most reported injuries after a car accident.
 It occurs when the head is thrown quickly and forcefully forward and back, or back, then forward.
 Whiplash can injure bones in the neck, head, and spine – and cause muscle, tendon, and ligament damage.
-It can range in severity from mild to severe and must be diagnosed and treated by a doctor and your physical therapist to ensure your case qualifies for the maximum settlement possible.
+It can range in severity from mild to severe and must be diagnosed and treated by a doctor and your physical therapist to ensure your case qualifies for the maximum compensation possible.

 Car accidents are traumatic, and broken ankles, arms, legs and other bones are common.
 Once you’ve started the healing process, a Philadelphia physical therapist can help the area around your broken bone regain range of motion, muscle tone, and flexibility.
-These costs should be considered and figured into your settlement.
+These costs should be considered and figured into your compensation.
 Not all physical therapy is part of a short treatment plan, sometimes it can continue for months or years after injury.

 Sprains and Strains